TMSDMAP/TMSDMAP.github.io/_posts/2025-01-21-stack-release.md

 For more details, please refer to the detailed README at [production-stack repo](https://github.com/vllm-project/production-stack).
 [Tutorials](https://github.com/LMCache/LMStack/tree/main/tutorials) about setting up k8s cluster and customizing helm charts are also available.

 # Advantage #2: Better Performance
-We conduct a benchmark of multi-round Q&A workload on LMStack and other setups, including vLLM + KServe and an commercial endpoint service.
+We conduct a benchmark of multi-round Q&A workload on production-stack and other setups, including vLLM + KServe and an commercial endpoint service.
 The results show production-stack outperforms other setups across key metrics (time to first token and inter token latency).

 <div align="center">